Healthy Dinner Ideas by a Personal Trainer

 Instructions:

-2. Bake for 12-15 minutes, until salmon flakes easily with a fork and the asparagus is tender-crisp.
-Serve immediately (garnish with fresh herbs if desired).
+4. Bake for 12-15 minutes, until salmon flakes easily with a fork and asparagus is tender-crisp.
+Garnish with fresh herbs if desired.

 3. Turkey Quinoa Stuffed Bell Peppers